Leonardo-Anselmo/ROS2-Drone-Swarm/devlog/devlog.md

 - Learned that callbacks must return a SetParametersResult to confirm success.

 Takeaway: I can now configure nodes at startup or dynamically while running, making them more flexible and interactive.

+## Tuesday 9/16
+### Goals Completed
+- Learned how actions extend services for long-running tasks with feedback and a final result.
+- Created an Action Server (FibonacciActionServer) using ActionServer from rclpy.action.
+- Implemented the execute_callback:
+- Read the goal (goal_handle.request.order).
+- Generated Fibonacci numbers in a loop.
+- Published incremental feedback (goal_handle.publish_feedback).
+- Returned a final result (Fibonacci.Result).
+- Fixed goal status by calling goal_handle.succeed() before returning.
+- Verified with CLI:
+    - ros2 action send_goal /fibonacci example_interfaces/action/Fibonacci "{order: 7}" --feedback
+        → saw feedback increments + final result sequence.
+- Looked into cancel handling

+Takeaway: I can now create and run ROS2 action servers, understand how they differ from services, and test them with feedback and results using the CLI.